 What is Net Asset Liquidation?

-Net asset liquidation or net asset dissolution is the process by which a business sells off its net assets and ceases operation thereafter.
-Although net assets are given by the excess of a firm’s assets over its liabilities, the revenue generated by the sale of the net assets in the market might be different from the book value of net assets.
+Net asset liquidation or net asset dissolution is the process by which a business sells off its assets and ceases operations thereafter.
+Net assets are the excess value of a firm’s assets over its liabilities.
+However, the revenue generated by the sale of the net assets in the market might be different from their recorded book value.

-A business usually sells off its net assets because it can no longer afford to pay its debts, which is different from a voluntary divestment strategy, which is done to improve operating/financial efficiency.
+A business usually sells off its assets because it can no longer afford to pay its debts.
+This is different from a voluntary divestment strategy, which is done to improve operating/financial efficiency.

 Types of Asset Liquidation